uilianries/conan-ldap-authentication/README.md

 Or you can [clone this repository](http://github.com/uilianries/conan-ldap-authentication) and store its location in PYTHONPATH.

+**The plugin uses HOME directory as reference to be installed.**
+Keep in mind if you are running as root or admin when install the plugin.
+If you are root, the file is available there */root/.conan_server*
+The motivation is because Conan server could be executed by any user on your system.
+Each user have it own .conan_server directory.

 ## Configuration

 To configure the LDAP authentication in Conan, you need follow two steps: